vinhnx/Ciapre.tmTheme/README.md

 Well, you can do whatever you want.
 This is not big deal.

-The only thing I ask is to share this on twitter/facebook/app.net or whatever social network
-.. or just tell your friends; so that more and more devs who are using Sublime Text would know this color scheme, this is not rocket science but with more eye-pleasing scheme, I hope we could produce more efficient code! ;)
+The only thing I ask is to share this on twitter/facebook/app.net or whatever social network .. or just tell your friends; so that more and more devs who using Sublime Text would know this color scheme.
+This is not rocket science code, but with more eye-pleasing color scheme for a text editor, I hope we could produce more efficient code! ;)

 So, I am appreciated if you do!
 Thank you!

 ***